bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 We must ensure that we keep javascript files small and only load what the page needs when it needs it.

-Let’s take a look at some improvements.
+Let's take a look at some improvements.

 ### Minify the Javascript